deadc0de6/dotdrop/README.md

 ```

 This way, we make sure [vim-plug](https://github.com/junegunn/vim-plug)
-is installed prior deploying the `~/.vimrc` dotfile.
+is installed prior to deploying the `~/.vimrc` dotfile.

 Note: You can also define `post` actions like this: